Big Garden Birdwatch 2025

 5. Submit your BGBW session to the RSPB

-The Big Garden Birdwatch - How it started
+The Big Garden Birdwatch App

-How to take part in the Big Garden Birdwatch
+How to do the Big Garden Birdwatch

 Why it's important to get involved with the BGBW

 In the last fifty years, Great Britain has lost around 38 million birds.
 In 2021, 70 bird species were added to the RSPB’s Red List for endangered species which means that 1 in 4 species in the UK is seriously threatened.
 There are numerous reasons for these declines; namely habitat loss and predation from pets but the big garden birdwatch can help inform researchers where to spend resources to help declining species.
 It’s not all doom and gloom though because, thanks to the information provided from the Big Garden Birdwatch, many species have been shown to be improving and recovering.
+Find out how and when the Big Garden Birdwatch started.

 So in summary...